Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/task_management.rst

 An important feature related to tasks is the ability to set conversations to draft.
 This workflow ensures that:

+* Conversations set to draft are:
-* Subsequent evaluation runs don't reuse conversations that are not ready to be used again
+  - Not reused in subsequent evaluation runs until they are ready
+  - Excluded from dashboards, reports, scheduled runs, and success rates—keeping production metrics clean while you experiment
-* Your evaluation metrics remain unbiased
+  - Helping to maintain unbiased evaluation metrics
-* Quality control of other evaluations is maintained throughout the review process
+  - Ensuring quality control is upheld throughout the review process

 When you go to the conversation linked to an evaluation run and create a task, you can set the linked failed test case to draft status.
 Before using it again, you need to resolve all associated tasks.
 Similarly, you can select a conversation from a dataset and set it to draft status.